Category Archives: New Jersey

 Exact Boundaries Important

-In newly laid out subdivisions in Seaside Park where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.
+In newly laid out subdivisions in Avenel where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-It is constantly well to have the neighbor concerned aid you locate the edge so he can be a lot more assured that the job has been done appropriately.
-If he helps you, he will certainly see the proof you discover and also will certainly not later on be inclined to suggest so much concerning it.
+It is consistently well to have the next-door neighbor concerned help you find the corner so he can be much more guaranteed that the job has been done correctly.
+If he aids you, he will certainly see the proof you discover and also will not later be inclined to suggest a lot concerning it.

-Land that has never been exactly surveyed, or a piece that is being divided, will require a survey to locate the new corners and lot lines in Seaside Park, which should be permanently marked so they will never become lost.
+Land that has never been exactly surveyed, or a piece that is being divided, will require a survey to locate the new corners and lot lines in Avenel, which should be permanently marked so they will never become lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.